Key Takeaways

 Oral argument is where the judges probe weaknesses in each side's position.
 The attorneys who do best are the ones who answer difficult questions directly rather than evading.

 Decision.
-The court issues a written opinion (which may be published and become precedent) or an unpublished order.
-Decisions come months after argument—the timeline varies but is typically 3-6 months.
+The court issues a written opinion, which may be published and precedential, or an unpublished order and judgment.
+Decisions often come months after argument, but the timeline varies by case.

 Standards of Review